Doctor of Nurse Anesthesia Practice (DNAP) Completion Degree -- for CRNAs only

 How long is the program?

-Two years inclusive of capstone project.
+Two years inclusive of scholarly project.
 Classes begin in August/September.

 Is the program all online?